imrefazekas/harcon-flow/README.md

 ['*'] [domain '|'] [ interface ] actor : message
 ```

-The optional '*' sign means, that the result of the flow's main actor will be interpreted as array and for all elements that given message will be sent to as a bulk operation.
+The optional '*' sign means, that the result of the flow's main actor will be interpreted as array and for all elements that given message will be sent to as a series of operation.

 Domain and interface specifications are optional.
 These information should be defined here only if no Flow definition exists assosiated to the given actor.